RedHatSatellite/sat6Inventory/README.md

 # Overview
-Given a username, password & organization, inventory Satellite 6 and return a report of the registered systems, which suscriptions cover them and which hardware facts that they have
+Given a username, password & organization, inventory Satellite 6 and return a report of the registered systems, which subscriptions cover them and which hardware facts that they have

 # Requirements

 * Python >= 2.6
 * Satellite >= 6.1.x
+* **OPTIONAL** - PyYAML.
+If PyYAML is installed, the script will attempt to read `/etc/hammer/cli.modules.d/foreman.yml` and `~/.hammer/cli_config.yml` to derive the correct username, password, and host to connect to.
+If PyYAML is not present, the script will require the parameters to be provided explicitly.

 # Usage

 ~~~
 ↪ ./sat6Inventory.py -s satellite.example.com -l admin -o 'Example'
 ~~~

 # Help Output